Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 **The third planet from Ausaria.** It's a comparatively tiny bundle of asteroids that crushed together to form a dwarf planet.

 ### Albastus
 **The fourth planet from Ausaria.** It seems blue from spaces, and is considered a habitable planet.
-The sunlight has a pink, reddish hue to it, as a result of the atmosphere's blue tint.
+From its surface, the sunlight has a pink, reddish hue to it, as a result of the hazy atmosphere's blue tint.

 ### Terrus
 **The fifth planet from Ausaria.**